james-stevens/handshake-volume-resolver/README.md

 # A Universal DNS Resolver of ICANN & Web3 Names

-This contsiner providers a high volume ICANN, Handshake & ETH aware DNS Resolver and authritative ROOT server, with resolver/authritative queries separated based on the `RD` bit flag.
+This contsiner providers a high volume ICANN, Handshake & ETH aware DNS Resolver and authoritative ROOT server, with resolver/authoritative queries separated based on the `RD` bit flag.

+This container resolves all queries itself, relying on one or more Handshake Full Nodes to provide authoritative answers to Handshake ROOT queries and acts as an ICANN ROOT Secondary, so internall it keep a live copy of the ICANN ROOT zone, so can answer authoritative ICANN ROOT.

 You are required to run one or more [Handshake Nodes](https://github.com/james-stevens/handshake-full-node) to provide the Handshake resolution.

-If you require DoH, you will need to run this externally, `dnsdist` is a good choice for this.
+This container also provides a binary DoH service on port `80` that can be used in a prowser if fronted with a TLS proxy, like `nginx`.

 This container runs a "prefer ICANN" model.
 This means, if the same TLD exists in ICANN and Handshake, the ICANN TLD will be used.

-Prometheus stats can be found on ports 9119 (`bind` resolver) & 8083 (`dnsdist` filter).
+Prometheus stats can be found on ports 9119 (`bind` resolver), 8083 (`dnsdist` load-balance/failover) and 8405 (`haproxy` for DoH).

 To enable `dnsdist` stats you must set two Environment Vairables (see below)